linked-db/linked-ql/README.md

 #### `savepoint.rollbackOutcome`:

 <details><summary>
-The high-level outcome of rolling back to this savepoint.
+The outcome of rolling back to this savepoint as to whether the subject DB will be *created*, *altered*, or *dropped*.
 <pre><code>savepoint.rollbackOutcome: (string, <i>readonly</i>)</code></pre></summary>

 ##### ✨ Usage:

-See *rollback outcome* for database's create/drop operations:
+Will rolling back to given savepoint create or drop the subject database?:

 ```js
 // Create DB